Hecke orbits on Shimura varieties of Hodge type: Formal neighbourhoods of central leaves

-The map $\igCS \to C$ is faithfully flat since $\igCS \to C^{\mathrm{perf}}$ is a pro-étale cover and $C$ is smooth.
-We want to prove that it is actually an fpqc torsor under $\mathbf{Aut}_G(Y)$.
-We first prove it at the level of infinitesimal neighbourhoods (defined as in Section 5.2 of \cite{HamacherKim}).
+that fits in a commutative cube with \eqref{eq:CartesianGSp}.
+The map $\igCS \to \cb$ is faithfully flat since $\igCS \to \cb^{\mathrm{perf}}$ is a pro-étale cover and $\cb$ is smooth.
+We want to prove that it is actually an fpqc torsor under $\aut_G(Y)$.
+We first prove it at the level of infinitesimal neighbourhoods (or rather formal completions in a point, as defined as in \cite[Tag 0AIX]{stacks-project}).